 If you’ve heard it once, you’ve heard it a thousand times: You need to invest for retirement, especially if you want to retire early.

-That means, at some point, you’re going to need an investing professional—someone who can explain complex investments in terms you can understand.
+That means, at some point, you’re going to need a financial advisor—someone who can explain complex investments in terms you can understand.

-Finding the right pro may seem intimidating, but it’s not that difficult.
+Finding the right professional may seem intimidating, but it’s not that difficult.
 You just need to remember a few things.

 Manage Your Own Money

 No one else will feel the regret and pain of losing your hard-earned money like you will.
 Some celebrities and pro athletes lose their entire fortunes because they let other people manage their investments for them.
 While that might be the plan people making millions of dollars each year use, that’s not the plan you want to use—even if you make millions of dollars.

-A good professional is smarter than you are about investing but knows you still call the shots.
-If an investing professional wants you to do something simply “because they said so,” find a new pro to partner with.
-You aren’t a hiring a parent—you’re gathering counsel.
+A good advisor is smarter than you are about investing but knows you still call the shots.
+If an advisor wants you to do something simply “because they said so,” find someone else to partner with.
+You aren’t hiring a parent—you’re gathering counsel.
 You want someone who will guide you to make the best decisions for you.

 Hire Someone Who Helps You Make Smart Decisions

 You can’t make an informed decision with your money if you don’t understand what you’re investing in.
-That’s why it’s important to look for a professional who takes time to help you learn about your investments.
+That’s why it’s important to look for an ace who takes time to help you learn about your investments.

 Avoid sales-minded pros or “experts” who make you feel dumb for asking questions.
-The right investing professional will explain every detail to you until you get it—no matter how long it takes.
+The right financial advisor will explain every detail to you until you get it—no matter how long it takes.